 RULES OF THE SOCIETY

-The Rules of our Society are set out below.
-When you become a member of Nantwich & District Scottish Society you are required to accept and follow these rules.
+The Rules of our Society and our Code of Conduct are set out below.
+When you become a member of Nantwich & District Scottish Society you are required to accept and abide by these rules.
+Click the Download button below for a printable version of this page.

 - The name shall be THE NANTWICH AND DISTRICT SCOTTISH SOCIETY